-Airman & Family Readiness Centers (A&FRC)
+Military & Family Readiness Centers (M&FRC)

-A&FRCs are the baselevel conduits to assist
+M&FRCs are the baselevel conduits to assist

-Wounded, Ill or Injured Airmen or Guardians and their families with a myriad of support functions.
-A&FRCs provide services in Transition and Relocation Assistance, Personal Financial Readiness, Personal and Work-Life, Spouse Employment, Air Force Aid Society Assistance, Key Spouse, and Volunteer Assistance.
+wounded warriors and their families with a myriad of support functions.
+M&FRCs provide services in Transition and Relocation Assistance, Personal Financial Readiness, Personal and Work-Life, Spouse Employment, Air Force Aid Society Assistance, Key Spouse, and Volunteer Assistance.

-Part of the A&FRC portfolio is the Key Spouse Program, orchestrated by your unit's leadership.
+Part of the M&FRC portfolio is the Key Spouse Program, orchestrated by your unit's leadership.
 Key Spouses are a focal point for information and support for families in your unit.
-Key spouses are in a great position to assist you with pulling resources together to assist the Wounded, Ill or Injured Airmen or Guardians and their family with additional help not otherwise offered in a formalized program.
+Key spouses are in a great position to assist you with pulling resources together to assist the wounded, ill or injured Airmen or Guardians and their families with additional help not otherwise offered in a formalized program.